Art Tatum: Early life

 Tatum's mother, Mildred Hoskins, was born in Martinsville, Virginia, around 1890, and was a domestic worker.
 His father, Arthur Tatum Sr., was born in Statesville, North Carolina, and had steady employment as a mechanic.
 In 1909, they made their way from North Carolina to begin a new life in Toledo, Ohio.
-The couple had four children; Art was the oldest to survive, and was born in Toledo on October 13, 1909.
-He was followed by Arline nine years later and by Karl after another two years.
+The couple had four children: Art, the oldest surviving child, was born in Toledo on October 13, 1909; his sister, Arline, was born nine years later; followed by his brother, Karl, two years after that.
 Karl went to college and became a social worker.
 The Tatum family was regarded as conventional and church-going.

 From infancy, Tatum had impaired vision.
 Several explanations for this have been posited, most involving cataracts.
-As a result of eye operations, by the age of 11 Tatum could see objects close to him and perhaps distinguish colors.
+As a result of eye operations, by the age of 11, Tatum could see objects close to him and perhaps distinguish colors.
 Any benefits from these procedures were reversed, however, when he was assaulted, probably in his early twenties.
 The attack left him completely blind in his left eye and with very limited vision in his right.
 Despite this, there are multiple accounts of him enjoying playing cards and pool.

 Accounts vary on whether Tatum's parents played any musical instruments, but it is likely that he was exposed at an early age to church music, including through the Grace Presbyterian Church that his parents attended.
-He also began playing the piano from a young age, playing by ear and aided by an excellent memory and sense of pitch.
+He also began the piano at a young age, playing by ear and aided by an excellent memory and sense of pitch.
 Other musicians reported that he had perfect pitch.
 As a child he was sensitive to the piano's intonation and insisted it be tuned often.
 He learned tunes from the radio, records, and by copying piano roll recordings.
 In an interview as an adult, Tatum denied the story that his playing ability developed because he had attempted to reproduce piano roll recordings that, without his knowing, had been made by two performers.
 His interest in sports was lifelong, and he displayed an encyclopedic memory for baseball statistics.